 Children and teenagers are learning to manage their thoughts and emotions.
 If they’re acting out, it’s a sign that they need more help and guidance.

-Be the bigger person and show them grace and patience.
+Sometimes the answer to how to get your kids to respect you is to be the bigger person and show them grace and patience.

 40. Give your full attention to your children when they speak to you

 I’m sure you expect your children to listen to you when you speak.
 So extend the same courtesy to them.